carbon-language/carbon-lang/docs/design/code_and_name_organization/source_files.md

 -   Normalizing the contents of string literals, rather than using their contents unaltered, will introduce a risk of user surprise.

-We could require only identifiers, or only identifiers and comments, to be normalized, rather than the entire input file.
+**We could require only identifiers, or only identifiers and comments, to be normalized, rather than the entire input file.**

-Pro:
+Advantages:

 -   This would provide more freedom in comments to use arbitrary text.
 -   String literals could contain intentionally non-normalized text in order to represent non-normalized strings.

-Con:
+Disadvantages:

 -   Within string literals, this would result in invisible semantic differences: strings that render identically can have different meanings.